deja-vu-platform/deja-vu/docs/tutorial.md

 In *SN*, we use `schema` to configure the type of properties we expect our objects (the posts) to have (an author, a title, and a url).
-The effect of this is that when we use an action from *Property* to, for example, create an object, the action will allow the user to input those fields---author, title, and url.
+The effect of this is that when we use an action from *Property* to, for example, create an object, the action will allow the user to input those fields&mdash;author, title, and url.
 Moreover, since we specified they are all required fields, the action will expect the user to provide a value for each one (and show an error if she doesn't).